-We are recruiting Volunteer Coordinators to support patients and local residents to work in nine GP practices across the borough.
-They will provide a new resource to practices, helping them be resilient, sustainable and inclusive.
+We are supporting patients and local residents to volunteer through several GP practices across the borough.
+They provide a new resource to practices, helping them be resilient, sustainable and inclusive

-A Volunteer Coordinator – fully funded by the City and Hackney Clinical Commissioning Group – will work with at least 40 patients and local residents per practice to support them to develop and fulfil vital volunteer roles such as calling patients to remind them to attend appointments or running their own health and fitness group.
+This project – funded by the City and Hackney Clinical Commissioning Group – aims to support patients and local residents to develop vital volunteer roles such as calling patients to remind them to attend appointments or running their own health and fitness group.

 A few examples of such activities could include:

 - Weekly coffee morning delivered at the GP surgery, for patients to just talk, and form friendships.